 Under the current provisions, the CEO is required to provide notice of a decision to refuse an application for the renewal of a licence 14 days before the day on which the licence expires.
-As the effect of the insertion of section 39(7) of the Act by clause 10 of the Bill is to extend the period of the licence for up to 21 days past the date of expiry, the notice will now be required to be given within 14 days of the decision and the licence will continue to have effect during that period.
+As the effect of the insertion of section 39(7) of the Act by clause 10 of the Bill is to extend the period of the licence for up to 21 days past the date of expiry, it is necessary to provide for the extended validity of the licence if the CEO refuses to renew a licence.
 These arrangements ensure that the applicant has time to apply to the State Administrative Tribunal for a review of the decision prior to the expiry of the licence.